GoogleCloudPlatform/serverless-spark-workshop/README.md

 Shut down/delete resources when done

 ### Labs developed by
-Some of the labs are developed by Tek Systems for Google, of are contributions by Googlers.
+Some of the labs are developed by partners, for Google, or are contributions from Googlers.

 ### Contributions welcome